Student Accounts: Refunds and Withdrawals

 The University reserves the right to terminate the enrollment of any student whose conduct, class attendance, academic record or financial obligation should prove unsatisfactory.

 Once you have registered for classes, you are responsible for all charges associated with the semester.
-If you decide not to attend any or all of your courses, you must officially withdraw through NEST or submit a written notice to the Registrar’s Office located in College Hall, Room 204.
-Students that do not withdraw or take a leave of absence according to policy forfeits all rights to a refund or to a reduction in his/her account.
-It is the student’s obligation to drop/withdraw from their classes.
-Students that drop/ withdraw and have received financial aid may have their aid returned to the appropriate agency.
+If you decide not to attend any or all of your courses, you must officially withdraw through NEST or submit a written notice to Red Hawk Central.
+Students who do not withdraw or take a leave of absence according to policy forfeit all rights to a refund or to a reduction in his/her account.
+It is the student’s obligation to drop/withdraw from his/her classes.
+Students who drop/ withdraw and have received financial aid may have his/her aid returned to the appropriate agency.

 Students considering withdrawal from the University should speak to a counselor and review Withdrawal Procedures and Refund Policy available by the Registrar’s Office.